-I am no longer developing this module, it functions as described but I had some mechanical issues in construction and I want to rework the envelope for the ENB Modular system.
+I am no longer developing this module, it functions as described but I had some mechanical issues in construction and Transients is replacing Knives as a multi-function envelope for the ENB Modular system.
 There is still plenty of useful information on this page so I will maintain it for your study.

 This page describes a DIY envelope or function generator project.
 This design is similar to the LFO in my Turbo synth project, which was a simple relaxation oscillator built with a TL072 op-amp.
 This design uses a single TL084 and adds a number of additional features to the original, such as a trigger mode for single cycles.
 The circuit is simple so it is easy to fit two duplicates on a single PCB, on veroboard or on a breadboard.
 It works in an interesting responsive way as an envelope, and can be considered as being Attack Hold Release (AHR) configuration.
 When the gate input is high, the output will ramp up from 0V until the gate input goes low or the output reaches 10V.
 When the gate is low the output will ramp down until reaching 0V unless a high gate is applied.
 The ramp up and ramp down times are set by a pair of potentiometers and a switch will set the function into looping mode where it will behave more like an LFO.